bitbank2/uc1701/README.md

 The idea is to provide a simple interface for C programmers to make use of those low-cost LCD displays without having to read the data sheet or figure out SPI programming.
-Unfortunately the display controller needs a couple of control lines (GPIO pins) for Reseti, backlight and Data/Command; this requires extra work.
+Unfortunately the display controller needs a couple of control lines (GPIO pins) for Reset, backlight and Data/Command; this requires extra work.
 In this case, I use my ArmbianIO library (https://github.com/bitbank2/ArmbianIO)
 <br>
 To build the library, simply type 'make' in the terminal.
 To build the sample app, type 'make -f make_sample'.
-This will build the n5110 executable to show that the library is working.
+This will build the demo executable to show that the library is working.
+Press ENTER to exit the demo.
 <br>
 Troubleshooting tips:<br>
 <b4>